Fragility of reaction-diffusion models to competing advective processes

 We will consider a special point-source initial distribution,

-that has a FT given by $M$ in all of $k$-space.
+that has a fourier transform given by $M$ in all of $k$-space.
 An exact solution will be given for this type of IC.
 We will also consider an exponentially-localized ICs

 $x_0$ can be set to $0$ without loss of generality, since in this problem the coefficients $a$ and $b$ are homogeneous.
-The Fourier Transform of such an IC is
+The fourier transform of such an IC is

 The solution with this IC in the limit $\mu \rightarrow \infty$ should be identical to the solution with $\delta$-function IC.
 The behavior of other IC that have a finite, but non-point support should approach the behavior of solutions with a $\delta$-function IC at distances much greater than the extent of this support.
 Since the main interest of this paper concerns with long-range transport, we will not make explicit calculations for other compact IC.
-The case of an IC with power law tails gives rise to accelerating wave-fronts, and the case of Gaussian IC behaves as a point-source IC. \\
+We remark that ICs with power law tails gives rise to accelerating wave-fronts, while gaussian ICs behave as a point-sources. \\